bradneal14/yard_surfing/README.md

 YardSurfing is a web application inspired by CouchSurfing/AirBnb built using Ruby on Rails and React.js.

 Similar to AirBnb or CouchSurfing, YardSurfing allows users to post their properties.
-Users may then search through all of the listings and find somewhere they would be interested in staying.
-Users can then send a request with specific dates to the owner of a property in which they are interested.
+Users may then search through all of the posted listings and find properties at which they would like to stay.
+Users can then send a request with specific dates to the owner, who would accept or reject their request.
 Theoretically, YardSurfing would allow for the expansion of camp-able terrain available to those who enjoy spending time outdoors.
 It also provides a way to explore, vet and reserve said properties.
 YardSurfing was not built with the intention of becoming popular, commercially or otherwise, but instead was built to be a sample of it's developer's capabilities.

 ## Features

 YardSurfing allows users to:
 + Signin/Signout with password encryption.
-+ Search and browse the world for properties.
++ Search the world for properties.
 + Make requests to stay at a yard for a given time period.
 + Add/remove yards from the database.
 + Edit their profiles, including pictures.
-+ View properties on the map.
++ View properties on the map itself.

 #### Sign In